OmSadavarte/Biomechanics-Ai_ntl.ipynb/README.md

 ## About The Project
-During the dire times of a Covid Epidemic,biometric logging has proven to be cumbersome and fatal.
-We at BiomechanicsAi have aimed to create a platform making use of Ai, Computer Vision and ML to develop Ergonomics assesment system with posture detection - a model which provides
+We at Biomechanic Corp. aimed to create a model which deals with Ergonomic assessment using Pose Assessment.
 <br>
 <br>